-- Install a diversity of native plantings to provide year-round food sources for pollinators and birds.
-Prioritize plantings that create structural diversity with overstory and understory trees, as well as ground plane shrubs and groundcovers. - Avoid pruning or removing trees during the nesting season. - Mow natural areas when birds are not nesting. - Keep plant material on site where possible.
+- Incentivize the retention and careful preservation of native trees, prioritizing those with large crowns, on properties where new development will occur, both commercial and residential.
+Install a diversity of native plantings to provide year-round food sources for pollinators, birds, and other wildlife.
+Prioritize plantings that create structural diversity with overstory and understory trees, as well as ground plane shrubs and groundcovers. - Avoid pruning or removing trees during the nesting season. - Avoid mowing natural areas when birds are nesting. - Keep native plant material on site where possible.
 Retain standing dead trees and dead branches when they do not threaten people or property.
-Retain leaf litter and downed trees to provide homes for the insects and other invertebrates, small mammals, reptiles, and amphibians that are food for birds and contribute to the local food web. - Prioritize removal of invasive, exotic plants, with a focus on privet, kudzu, non-native honeysuckle, and ivy, that have destroyed the natural ecosystems that once existed.
+Retain leaf litter and downed trees to provide homes for insects and other invertebrates, small mammals, reptiles, and amphibians that are food for birds and contribute to the local food web. - Prioritize removal of invasive, exotic plants, with a focus on privet, kudzu, non-native honeysuckle, and ivy, that have destroyed the natural ecosystems that once existed.
 After removal, supplement with native plants or seeds as appropriate. - Avoid broad spectrum spraying of herbicides for invasive plant removal.